-A super healthy and vegan roasted buckwheat or kasha recipe with lots of vegetables.
+Healthy, vegetarian or vegan buckwheat or kasha recipe with lots of vegetables.

 I’ve been very much into buckwheat lately.
-Most of the times in a buckwheat soup, but often enough as a kind of quick vegetable stir fry like today’s vegan kasha recipe with vegetables, as buckwheat porridge for breakfast (sweet) or even as thick buckwheat veggie pancakes.
+Most of the time in a buckwheat soup, but often enough as a kind of quick stir-fry like today’s vegetarian or vegan buckwheat recipe, as buckwheat porridge for breakfast (sweet), or bread.

-Love it, no matter how it is cooked.
+Love it, no matter how it’s cooked.
 And the best part about it is that my children eat it as well, despite it being such a new discovery and so different from the usual rice, for instance.

 Buckwheat is considered an ancient grain as it has been cultivated for over 8000 years.
 Apparently, it was a very common crop all over the world until the introduction of nitrogen fertilizer during the 20th century helped increase the production of corn and wheat.

-As it is not technically a grain, but a seed, buckwheat is naturally gluten free.
-It can be processed into flour or noodles and that makes it a great choice for people suffering of celiac disease.
+As it is not technically a grain, but a seed, it is naturally gluten-free.
+It can be processed into flour or noodles and that makes it a great choice for people suffering from celiac disease.

-Kasha are buckwheat groats, which have been roasted and kasha is also the name used for the porridge dish made from groats.
+Kasha is buckwheat groats, which have been roasted and it is also the name used for the porridge dish made from groats.
 In the US it is more commonly known as buckwheat groats.

-Cooking buckwheat groats or kasha is not difficult, but you do have to pay attention to how long you cook it and how much water you use.
-Kasha should still retain a little bite in the end and not turn completely soft and mushy.
+Cooking the groats or kasha is not difficult, but you do have to pay attention to how long you cook it and how much water you use.
+Kasha should not turn completely soft and mushy.

-I don’t mind if the buckwheat groats are slightly overcooked when making a soup, I feel that makes the soup more comforting and appealing to me, but when making another kind of roasted buckwheat recipe, I prefer the groats to still have a bite, instead of being overcooked and watery.
+I don’t mind if the groats are slightly overcooked when making a soup, I feel that makes the soup more comforting and appealing to me, but when making another kind of recipe, I prefer to be able to bite on them, instead of eating them overcooked and watery.

 Buckwheat – water ratio:

-- However, I always use less water to cook buckwheat, so 1 cup buckwheat to 1 ¾ cup water.
-I make sure that the lid of the pan fits well, so that not too much steam can escape.
+- However, I always use less water, so 1 cup buckwheat to 1 ¾ cup water.
+I make sure that the lid of the pan fits well so that not too much steam can escape.

 How long should you cook buckwheat?